Transylvania Colony: Demise

 After concluding the compact, Henderson returned to North Carolina.
-On behalf of his fellow investors in the land scheme he petitioned the Continental Congress, seeking to make Transylvania a legally recognized colony.
+On behalf of his fellow investors in the land scheme, he petitioned the Continental Congress, seeking to make Transylvania a legally recognized colony.
 Despite those efforts, the Congress declined to act without the consent of Virginia and North Carolina, both of whom claimed jurisdiction over the region in question.
 In June 1776 the Virginia General Assembly prohibited the Transylvania Land Company from making any demands on settlers in the region.
 In December 1778, Virginia's Assembly finally declared the Transylvania claim void.
 In compensation, Henderson and his partners received a grant of 200,000 acres (312 square miles) on the Ohio River below the mouth of Green River.
 An early settlement there was named Red Banks, and became the city of Henderson in 1797.

 Henderson pressed on with his remaining modest claim in Tennessee, and it was finally invalidated by North Carolina in 1783.
+Henderson was similarly compensated there with a land grant of 200,000 acres in Powell Valley.